By Joan Barata

 In this complex scenario, it was essential not to lose sight of the key elements at stake.

-Read MoreJoan Barata is a Senior Legal Fellow for The Future of Free Speech.
+Read MoreJoan Barata is an academic advisor for The Future of Free Speech.
 He works on freedom of expression, media regulation, and intermediary liability issues.